MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/vrss/vrss-manage.md

 ---
 title: Manage vRSS
-description: You can use this topic to change or remove vRSS settings in Windows Server 2016. ms.prod: windows-server-threshold ms.technology: networking ms.topic: article ms.assetid: 0fe5bfc3-591f-4a19-b98a-0668d4c9f93a
+description: In this topic, you use the Windows PowerShell commands to manage vRSS in virtual machines (VMs) and on Hyper-V hosts. ms.prod: windows-server-threshold ms.technology: networking ms.topic: article ms.assetid: 0fe5bfc3-591f-4a19-b98a-0668d4c9f93a ms.localizationpriority: medium
-manager: brianlic
+manager: elizapo
+ms.date: 09/05/2018
 ms.author: pashort
 author: shortpatti
 ---

 # Manage vRSS

-You can use the following Windows PowerShell commands to manage vRSS in virtual machines \(VMs\) and on Hyper\-V hosts.
+In this topic, you use the Windows PowerShell commands to manage vRSS in virtual machines \(VMs\) and on Hyper\-V hosts.

 >[!NOTE]
 >For more information about the commands mentioned in this topic, see [Windows PowerShell Commands for RSS and vRSS](vrss-wps.md).